 A complete physical examination will include assessments of general appearance; skin; head/neck; pulmonary, cardiovascular, gastrointestinal, lymphatic, and musculoskeletal system; extremities; eyes; nose; throat; and neurologic status.
+The indication under study, hidradenitis suppurativa, should not be reported as part of the physical examination.

-A detailed examination of the skin should be performed at the time points indicated in the SoA for the efficacy assessments (eg, lesion count).
+A detailed examination of the skin should be performed at the time points indicated in the SoA for the efficacy assessments (eg, AN count).